 As you have seen from my ShareASale review, this network is great for both beginners and those who are more experienced in affiliate marketing.

 ShareASale is a reputable company with an excellent network that is free to join for affiliates.
-It doesn’t matter if you use websites to promote your affiliate links, or if social media and YouTube are more your thing.
+It doesn’t matter if you use websites to promote your affiliate links, or if social media and YouTube are more your things.
 There’s something here for everyone.

 Not only does ShareASale offer a huge variety of affiliate programs and brands, but it also offers an easy-to-use platform with:

 - Tons of products in a wide variety of niches